sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

   RESULT: inconsistent
   Report generated at : 23/07/2021 09:24:12
   Result for address-family ipv4 and vrf default
-  Total number of route in rib: 22
+  Total number of route in RIB: 22
     mgmt if routes: 2
-  Total number of route in kernel: 23
+  Total number of route in KERNEL: 23
     mgmt if routes: 2
     host-if routes: 1
   Total number of route in APP_DB: 20
     drop routes: 1
    Total number of route in ASIC_DB: 20
     drop routes: 1
-  Total number of route in hardware: 20
+  Total number of route in HARDWARE: 20
     drop routes: 1

   Number of routes considered in